inhashed/thehive-sentinel-integration/sentinel-logicapps/sentinel-la-closeASCalert/README.md

-# sentinel-la-updateincident
+# sentinel-la-closeASCalert

-Sentinel-la-updateincident is a Logic App with a HTTP webrequest trigger to be used together with [thehivesentinelhooks](../../thehive-sentinel-hooks).
-The URL of the HTTP webrequest trigger should be set as the importedAlertURL parameter.
+Sentinel-la-closeASCalert is a Logic App with a HTTP webrequest trigger to be used together with the sentinel-la-closeincidentfromalert Logic App.

 ## Request body